How to Study the Bible

 What’s the context here?
 Context is really important because it’s best not to take a verse alone.
 Too much incorrect theology has been based on one or two verses and not taking the context into Scripture.
 So look at what’s happening before the passage you’re reading and what’s happening after.
 Is the author speaking to an issue within society at that time?
 If it’s in the Old Testament, what does the New Testament say about that?
 What do other verses about this topic say?
 Take in historical context, what’s happening before and after this passage, and seek out what other verses say on this topic.
 You’ll learn a ton doing this!

 Pay attention to the little words.
 Conjunctions, or connective words, can be very important in Bible study.
 Words like “therefore”, “and”, “but”, “if” and “for” can tie together thoughts.
 I actually will highlight these words in my Bible to help me see how ideas connect.
-You’ll see this quite a bit in Scripture with “therefore” and it’s helpful to be able to identify those instances.
+You’ll see this quite a bit in Scripture with “therefore,” and it’s helpful to identify those instances.
 I also love a good word study.
 Emily at Hawk and Her has done a great blog on how to do this here.

 How does this passage apply to my life?
 And what is my takeaway?
 As you finish up the study time, these are the two most important questions to ask yourself.
 How does this verse or idea apply to my life?
 What is it that God wants you to learn?
 How does He want to work in your life?
 This is where James 1:22-25 applies: “But be doers of the word, and not hearers only, deceiving yourselves.
 For if anyone is a hearer of the word and not a doer, he is like a man who looks intently at his natural face in a mirror.
 For he looks at himself and goes away and at once forgets what he was like.
 But the one who looks into the perfect law, the law of liberty, and perseveres, being no hearer who forgets but a doer who acts, he will be blessed in his doing.”
 You’d be doing a huge disservice to read the Word but not apply it to your life.

 Take one verse with you throughout the day.
 I close with this, and I often implement this into my daily routine.
-Oftentimes you might read several verses and in that, walk away with several ideas.
+Oftentimes, you might read several verses and, in that, walk away with several ideas.
 This may be overwhelming.
 If this is the case, take one verse that particularly stood out to you and then chew on it throughout the day.
 Meditate on it.
 This will help you take in God’s Word and really process it.

 My Personal Bible Study Toolkit